-This project seeks to examine how city municipalities prevent and mitigate violent conflict and other forms of crises in the global North and South.
+This theme focuses on the way in which city municipalities prevent and mitigate violent conflict and other forms of crises in the global North and South.
 To this end, it will test the core assumption that devolved or decentralized power produces a more effective response to preventing the outbreak and escalation of violent conflict.Conflict Prevention

 With half of the global population living in urban areas, towns and cities, urbanization can be an important positive force for development but it can also exacerbate poverty, inequality, social exclusion and weak governance in developing and developed states.
 It is argued that urban contexts, and in particular cities, will be the main context of future violent conflict (Kilcullen, 2013).